yangyutu/llm_book.github.io/_sources/docs/chapter_LLM_arch/LLM_dense_architectures.md

 The **key scaling properties** from this table are:
 * The total compute scales linearly with number of layers $L$, and number of batch size $b$
-* The total compute scales quadratically with model hidden dimensionality $d$ and $s$.
+* The total compute scales quadratically with model hidden dimensionality $d$ and input sequence length $s$.